the Greenhorns AGRARIAN LIBRARY

 We hope you will feel welcome to visit and join us in this collective project of making a future together.

-Reversing Hall mid-cataloging, June 2020 (photo credit: Rachel Darke Photography)
+Reversing Hall, July 2022 (photo credit: Rachel Darke Photography)

 More about the books

-The library includes a significant collection from Ag-Access, a wonderful publisher of alternative agriculture, agroforestry, and low-input / appropriate technology titles, some of which we also sell.
-We have the entire USDA collection, various periodicals and donations from friends and allies – (big thanks to Nicole Vitello for a complete bound set of “ Growing for Market.”)
+The library was created by Severine von Tscharner Welcome over the past 20 years and includes a significant collection from Ag-Access, a wonderful publisher of alternative agriculture, agroforestry, and low-input / appropriate technology titles, some of which we also sell.
+We have the entire USDA collection from Minnesota, various periodicals and donations from friends and allies – (big thanks to Nicole Vitello for a complete bound set of “ Growing for Market.”)
 We have also been gifted collections of “The Natural Farmer,” “Home Power”, “Mother Earth News”, and “Small Farmers Journal,” among others.
+We thank Donna Kausen for her collection, and Charlie McQuarie for his help navigating the archival listservs for great textbooks, thrift stores and library sales and beloved used book stores across the US, and right here in Washington county with spontaneous donations and wonderful book sales.

 Many of the books are out of copyright — and thus a source of imagery for our ongoing literary journal called The New Farmer's Almanac.